Generalized Two-Dimensional Quaternion Principal Component Analysis with Weighting for Color Image Recognition: Generalized 2DQPCA

-Now we are concerned with the solvability of the optimization problem with $L_p$-norm $\eqref{e:g2dpcaQ}$.
-As primary results, several necessary inequalities are derived for a linear optimization problem in quaternion domain with $L_{p}$-norm.
+Now we are concerned with the solvability of the optimization problem $\eqref{e:g2dpcaQ}$.
+As primary results, several necessary inequalities are derived for a linear optimization problem with $L_{p}$-norm in quaternion domain.
 Their proofs are based on the first-order condition of convex function \cite{sl09}.
-Let $w,v\in\R^{n}$ be two real vectors and a real function $f(w)$ of real vectors be convex and differentiable.
+Let $w,v\in\R^{n}$ be two real vectors and let $f(w)$ be a convex and differentiable a real function.
 Then

 where $\nabla$ denotes the gradient operator, and the equality holds when $w = v$. \begin{theorem} Let $\wq,\vq\in\H^{n}$ be two quaternion vectors and $p\geq 1$, then there is

 and the equality holds when $\wq=\vq$. \end{theorem} \begin{proof} Denote $\wq=[\wq_1,\cdots,\wq_n]^T$, ~$\vq=[\vq_1,\cdots,\vq_n]^T$, ~$\wq_i,\vq_i\in\Q$.
 By the real structure-preserving method, we only need to prove